open-vela/apps_benchmarks_coremark/README.md

 % make XCFLAGS="-DMULTITHREAD=4 -DUSE_FORK"
 ~~~

 Note: linking may fail on the previous command if your linker does not automatically add the `pthread` library.
-If you encounter `undefined reference` errors, please modify the `core_portme.mak` file for your platform, (e.g. `linux/core_portme.mak`) and add `-lpthread` to the `LFLAGS_END` parameter.
+If you encounter `undefined reference` errors, please modify the `core_portme.mak` file for your platform, (e.g. `linux/core_portme.mak`) and add `-pthread` to the `LFLAGS_END` parameter.

 # Run Parameters for the Benchmark Executable
 CoreMark's executable takes several parameters as follows (but only if `main()` accepts arguments):